GEOS-ESM/geosongpu-ci/README.md

-# Software Modernization Team: Nebulae codes
+# Software Modernization Team: The Code Nebulae

 This is the team sandbox repository, storing early PoC, relevant benchmark data, staging `ci` workflows, etc.
+Shortname for the packge is `tcn`.

-🚧 This is a staging area for code, inherently every code here is unstable. 🚧
+🚧 This is a staging/PoC area for code, inherently every code here is unstable. 🚧

 ## CI